Zamami, Okinawa: Bus

 There is a village-run bus on Zamami Island that brings passengers to either Furuzamami Beach or the Asa Hamlet, or to Ama Beach and the surrounding area.
-The bus costs ￥300 one way.
+The bus costs ¥300 one way.

 Air

 The Kerama Islands are served by the Kerama Airport, located on Fukaji Island.

+Cultural and natural assets

+Zamami Village hosts four designated tangible cultural properties, at the national or municipal level.